gd-moarph/lclcam/README.md

 - Tracks in-memory session history during the running process
 - Includes OBS and video-call tutorial pages

-## What this standalone version does not include

-This standalone build intentionally has no:

-- Accounts
-- Login or registration
-- Password reset
-- Clerk integration
-- PostgreSQL requirement
-- Email provider requirement
-- Payment, donation, subscription, or Pro plan logic
-- Cloud video relay

-Everything is plain local Studio functionality.

 ## Screenshots and visual assets

 ### Streaming Angles